Summer Funding

 This fellowship is offered exclusively to GW Law students and is named after Joe Brand, a GW Law alumnus.

-The Law School will nominate only one student for all three placements, and GW law students will compete with applicants from other law schools.
+The Law School will nominate only one student for this fellowship, and that GW Law student will compete with nominees from 18 other law schools.

 - Veterans Justice Fellowship at "Swords to Plowshares"

-This fellowship is with Swords to Plowshares in San Francisco, addressing justice for veterans.
-GW law students will compete with nominees from other law schools for this position.
+Fellowship with Swords to Plowshares in San Francisco, addressing justice for veterans.

 Swords to Plowshares - Veterans Justice Fellowship Application